cube3power/atsd/forecasting/README.md

 - **Calculate Parameters**

-  This option allows to calculate algorithm parameters:
+  This option calculates algorithm parameters:

   ![](resources/forecasts_11.png)

 - **Run**

-  This option runs the forecast job.
-It can be used for tests:
+  This option runs the forecast job and may be used for tests:

   ![](resources/forecasts_12.png)